 Principal Investigator: David Berghmans, Royal Observatory of Belgium, Brussels, Belgium

 Collaborating countries (hardware): Belgium, United Kingdom, France, Germany, Switzerland

 EUI will provide image sequences of the solar atmospheric layers above the photosphere, thereby providing an indispensable link between the solar surface and outer corona that ultimately shapes the characteristics of the interplanetary medium.
 EUI will also provide the first-ever UV images of the Sun from an out-of-ecliptic viewpoint (up to 34° of solar latitude during the extended mission phase).

 Principal Investigator: Marco Romoli, INAF – University of Florence, Italy

 Collaborating countries (hardware): Italy, Germany, Czech Republic

-METIS will simultaneously image the visible, ultraviolet and extreme ultraviolet emission of the solar corona and diagnose, with unprecedented temporal coverage and spatial resolution, the structure and dynamics of the full corona in the range from 1.4 to 3.0 (from 1.7 to 4.1) solar radii from Sun centre, at minimum (maximum) perihelion during the nominal mission.
+Metis will simultaneously image the visible and ultraviolet emission of the solar corona and diagnose, with unprecedented temporal coverage and spatial resolution, the structure and dynamics of the full corona in the range from 1.4 to 3.0 (from 1.7 to 4.1) solar radii from Sun centre, at minimum (maximum) perihelion during the nominal mission.
 This is a region that is crucial in linking the solar atmospheric phenomena to their evolution in the inner heliosphere.